royallthefourth/photosplatter/README.md

 See `photosplatter.service` for an optional systemd user unit.
 Systems running systemd may place this file into `~/.config/systemd/user`, then `systemctl --user enable --now photosplatter` to run Photosplatter automatically as a normal user.

+## Practical Use
+In my home, I have a tiny arm7 server running Syncthing.
+Whenever my phone connects to my home wifi, Syncthing sends all of new photos from my phone to my server.
+With the photos automatically uploaded to the server, I can use Photosplatter to browse them.
+It's much nicer than using a USB cable and keeps my files off of other peoples' servers.